GSA/open-gsa-redesign/_apidocs/entity-api.md

 <li> All requests must be sent as POST calls using clients like Postman.
 These requests cannot be sent through browsers.</li>
 <li> The System Account User ID and Password must be sent as "Basic Auth" under "Authorization", and the combination needs to be base 64 encoded.</li>
 <li> The Sensitive api_key parameter with its value must be sent in the "Headers" as "x-api-key" and not directly in the request URL</li>
+<li> Only system account keys can be used to access Sensitive data.</li>
 <li> "Accept" parameter must be passed in "Headers" with value, "application/json".</li>
 <li> "Content-Type" parameter must be passed in "Headers" with value, "application/json".</li>
 <li> All the optional search filters can be sent in the request URL or in the "Body".</li> <br><br>